Jacqueline-Esbri/Amazon_Vine_Analysis/README.md

 ## Results

-Using the above resources, the product reviews were counted and grouped by star ratings.
+Using the above resources, the product reviews were counted and grouped by star ratings:

 ***How many Vine reviews and non-Vine reviews were there?***